Food waste caddies

 The kerbside caddy has a lockable lid.
 When the handle is in the upright to front position the lid will be locked.
 Move the handle toward the back of the caddy and it will unlock, allowing you to lift the lid and put your food waste inside.
 Please ensure when not in use that the caddy lid is in the locked position to prevent vermin getting inside.

-When the kerbside caddy is placed out for collection, please leave the handle in the upright position for our operatives.
+When the kerbside caddy is placed out for collection, please leave the handle in the upright position for our collection crews.

-Please note: this does not include plastic containers, pots, tubs or trays so please continue to recycle these in your blue-lidded bin.
+Please note: this does not include plastic containers, pots, tubs or trays.
+Please continue to recycle these in your blue-lidded bin.

 If you put your kerbside caddy out for collection on the correct day and we missed it, you can report it online.
 Please ensure you report your missed caddy within 48 hours of your scheduled collection day.